 Often, puppies are affected by external parasites, such as fleas.
-The treatment of fleas involves the use of insecticides or special shampoos, which may dry and irritate the puppy's skin.
-Once the parasites are eliminated, use oatmeal baths to restore the skin's normal pH.
-Prevent parasites using flea collars or shampoos that are formulated to stave off parasites.
+The treatment of fleas involves the use of insecticides or special shampoos, which can dry and irritate the puppy's skin.
+Once the parasites are eliminated, use oatmeal baths to restore the skin's normal pH balance.
+Prevent parasites using veterinary prescribed flea medications or shampoos that are formulated to stave off parasites.

 If the pit bull puppy is affected by a skin infection, it will require veterinary care and topical ointments that contain antibiotics.
 In severe cases, oral antibiotics are also needed.
-Allergies are managed with antihistamines, steroids or allergy shots.
+Allergies are managed with antihistamines, steroids, or allergy shots.
 If your pet is allergic, identify the triggers and eliminate these from its environment.
-Internal problems such as liver disease or hypothyroidism may be at the root of the dry skin and these conditions require medication treatment.
-Consult your veterinarian if the puppy scratches incessantly, has sores, open wounds, hair falling out or foul-odored skin.